odhran-kainos/blog/post/25 - uTest: the Essential Test Framework for Scala.md

 [single, simple syntax for smart asserts](#smart-asserts): in most things that uTest provides, there is one - and only one - way to do things.
-That one way is made powerful and flexible enough to accommodate a wide range of use cases, and if that isn't enough, you can build your own tools and helpers specialized for your own specific need.
+That one way is made powerful and flexible enough to accommodate a wide range of use cases, and simple enough you can understand it in it's entirety.
+If that isn't enough, you can build your own tools and helpers on top of uTest specialized for your own specific need.

 uTest is simple enough you will never bump into a dark corner of the library you aren't familiar with.
 This simplicity lets you focus on what's you should be